 In I John 4:18 it says, “There is no fear in love, but perfect love casts out fear for fear has to do with punishment and whoever fears has not been perfected in love.”
 This goes against so much of what we’ve been raised to believe, so much of what we’ve been taught in parenting, psychology and with behavioral therapists.
 If we really think about it, would we be following God and seeking to see our lives changed, if every time we had a wrong thought, said something wrong, did something wrong, we were punished by God?
 Or, is it His love, grace and forgiveness of past, present, and future sins that draws us closer and gives us the desire to want to change?

 I’ve seen this to be true with my kids.
 Kids desire to please their parents, but it’s fragile and can easily become an act.
-I’m coaching three different adolescents ages 14 to 17 who are so tired of acting, acting to keep their parents happy, to not have conflict, to try and meet their expectations while they are leading dual lives behind the curtain of school and friends.
+While working with three different adolescents ages 14 to 17 I see them being so tired of acting, acting to keep their parents happy, to not have conflict, to try and meet their expectations while they are leading dual lives behind the curtain of school and friends.
 It’s exhausting and has led them to doubt and be negative about themselves, to be depressed and anxious.
 I think we see how fragile this actually is.
 When we look at Matthew 15:7-9 Jesus says, “You pretenders, Isaiah was right when he prophesied about you, he said.
 ‘These people honor me by what they say.
 But their hearts are far away from me.
 Their worship doesn’t mean anything to me.
 They teach nothing but human rules.’”
-And boy did I see this in the research and my coaching.
+And boy did I see this in the research and work.

 When I work with families and adolescents, the kids are doing and saying the right things to their parents, but how they really feel, what they really think and say about their parents when their parents aren’t around is very different.
 They honor their parents with their lips, but their hearts are far from them.
 When kids hearts are far from their parents and their parents believe in God, the kids’ hearts grow far from God as well.
 This is why it’s so important for us to change our approach as our kids grow older.
 At about the age of three or four is when we need to make significant changes in how we interact, communicate and what we do to draw them out and create a safe place where they can walk in the light with us and not fear us.
 Yes, we may be able to get cooperation by ramping up consequences, but does it change their hearts?
 Does it draw them closer or push them away?